-At present, outreach project recommendations are passed on to the Executive Committee of WFPI's Council for endorsement.
+- Proposals for outreach project affiliation with WFPI are submitted to WFPI's Outreach Leader and the Executive Committee of WFPI's governing Council for consideration.

-2/ Strike a balance in its geographical spread in order to represent its global membership, in so far as this is possible
+2/ Strike a balance in the geographical spread of its project work in order to represent its global membership, in so far as this is possible

-4/ Rely on individuals among its member societies to identify project opportunities and lead/assist leading the projects, at least at the start-up stage.
-To avoid operational disconnect, it is crucial to secure personal familiarity with the project site within the WFPI team.
-We would like to stress this point.
-If you would like to suggest a WFPI project, please ensure follow-through with this factor in mind!
+5/ Rely on individuals among its member societies to identify project opportunities and lead/assist with project roll-out, at least during the start-up stage.
+To avoid operational disconnect, it is crucial to have personal familiarity with the project site/context within the project steering team.

 [If WFPI sets up operations with an individual based within/associated with an institution as opposed to the institution itself, there is a risk of low institutional buy-in & compromised sustainability.]

-6/ Refers to a number of external reference points, e.g.
+8/ Refer to a number of external reference points during deliberations, e.g.

-7/ The WFPI does not target war torn areas for the delivery of its support.
-The operational demands of conflict settings outstrip our volunteer resources.
-However, we do provide MSF/Doctors without Borders imaging services through its tele-medicine platform.
+9/ Handle proposals for outreach work in war torn areas with great caution.
+The operational demands of conflict settings rapidly outstrip our capacities.
+However, we do provide MSF/Doctors without Borders imaging support through its tele-medicine platform and Diagnostic Imaging Unit.

-EITHER WFPI "bolts on" to an existing initiative and becomes a stakeholder - in this case individuals participate with WFPI endorsement (e.g. MSF guidelines, TB work, teaching in Mozambique, Haiti and Ethiopia) OR the project/activity is set up entirely by WFPI and is thus reliant on WFPI's institutional sponsorship (MSF tele-reading, Khayeltisha, IGICH, Malawi)
+EITHER WFPI "bolts on" to an existing initiative and becomes a stakeholder - in this case individuals participate with WFPI endorsement (e.g. MSF tele-reading and guidelines, TB work, teaching in Mozambique, Haiti and Ethiopia, ultrasound development with Imaging the World) OR the project/activity is set up entirely by WFPI (to date, tele-reading support - see here)

 WFPI is not a donor: